TheMaverickProgrammer/Swoosh/README.md

 ## Get Jump Started
 See the [demo project](https://github.com/TheMaverickProgrammer/Swoosh/tree/master/ExampleDemo/Swoosh) for examples on how to use.
 You can also copy the segues in the source folder and use them immediately into your games with no extra configuration.

-See all the effects and more on the [wiki](https://github.com/TheMaverickProgrammer/Swoosh/wiki).
+See all the effects and more that comes with the library on the [wiki](https://github.com/TheMaverickProgrammer/Swoosh/wiki).

 # Philosophy
 When creating polished applications it should not be a concern to the user how to handle the memory for a scene or video game level.